Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Capacity Evaluation

 where $\{\lambda_i\left(\vect{A}\right)\}$ are the eigenvalues of an arbitrary $\vect{A}$.
 Under separability, \eqref{capacity_3} reduces to

 as obtained plugging \eqref{matrix_angular_coefficients_kronecker} into \eqref{capacity_3}.
-Under Assumption~\ref{Assumption1}, $n_s,n_r \gg 1$ and tools from random matrix theory can be used to asymptotically approximate~\eqref{capacity_separable} as~\cite[Eq.~(102)]{Tulino2005}
+Under Assumption~\ref{Assumption1}, $n_S,n_R \gg 1$ and tools from random matrix theory can be used to asymptotically approximate~\eqref{capacity_separable} as~\cite[Eq.~(102)]{Tulino2005}

-where the coefficients $\Gamma_r,\Gamma_s$ are obtained by solving the fixed-point equations \cite[Eqs.~(103)--(104)]{Tulino2005}:
+where the coefficients $\Gamma_R,\Gamma_S$ are obtained by solving the fixed-point equations \cite[Eqs.~(103)--(104)]{Tulino2005}:

 In Fig.~\ref{fig:capacity_NoCSI}, we plot the ergodic capacity in Kbit/s/Hz as a function of antenna spacing $\Delta\in[\lambda/2,\lambda/8]$ in the same setup of Fig.~\ref{fig:eigenvalues_lambda}(a) with $L/\lambda=10$.
 The continuous lines are generated from~\eqref{capacity_separable} by using Monte Carlo simulations, whereas markers are generated according to the large-dimensional approximation in~\eqref{capacity_asym}.
-A perfect match is observed although $n_s,n_r$ are finite.
-Comparisons are made with the Clarke's model in which power is allocated only onto the most significant $n_s$ eigenmodes.
+A perfect match is observed although $n_S,n_R$ are finite.
+Comparisons are made with the Clarke's model in which power is allocated only onto the most significant $n_S$ eigenmodes.
 The perfect match with the Fourier plane-wave model validates our physical low-rank approximation under isotropic propagation conditions.
 The capacity with i.i.d.
 Rayleigh fading is also reported as reference.
 Compared to this model, a large gap is observed for $\Delta < \lambda/2$ due to the correlation that naturally arises among antennas when $\Delta$ decreases.
 This confirms that i.i.d.
 Rayleigh fading is highly inadequate to model the channel with planar arrays of sub-wavelength spacing.
 In fact, it cannot be derived from physic principles when planar arrays are considered~\cite{PizzoJSAC20}.
 The error in terms of DoF is inversely proportional to the square of normalized antenna spacing.
+Note that the capacity per transmitted stream of information is given by $C/\min(n_R,n_S)$.
+In a setup with ${\Delta = \lambda/2}$, it is approximately equal to {$3.4$ and $2.8$}~bit/s/Hz under the isotropic and non-isotropic scenarios described in Fig.~\ref{fig:varIso}(a) and Fig.~\ref{fig:varNonIso}(a), respectively.